emmanuelsam34/my-profile/README.md

 ###

-<p align="left">My name is Emmanuel Agbedejobi and I'm a Cloud Engineer.
+<p align="left">My name is Emmanuel Agbedejobi and I'm a DevOps/Cloud Engineer.
 I'm from Lagos, Nigeria</p>

 ###